jmielkeway/ccos4rbpi_volume0/chapter10/write.md

 }
 ```

 #### TTY Structures

 The file abstraction allows for clients to view blocks or streams of bytes generically.
 But all those file operations need concrete implementations.
-These implentations generally come from device drviers.
+These implementations typically come from device drivers.
 Linux defines three types of hardware device:
-1. Devices read and written with out buffering, called charcter devices
+1. Devices read and written without buffering, called character devices
-2. Devices read and written to in multiples of some block size and that implement buffering, called block devices
+2. Devices read and written in multiples of some block size and that implement buffering, called block devices
-3. Newtork devices, which are special
+3. Network devices, which are special

-So far, we have been interacting with the mini uart as if it is a character device.
+So far, we have been interacting with the mini UART as if it is a character device.
 We will continue to do so, but we will insert a TTY abstraction layer between the user and the device.
 The TTY driver is this abstraction layer.
-The TTY driver is actually a collection of modules that attempt to properly partition software and hardware responsibility.
+The TTY driver is really a collection of modules that attempt to properly partition software and hardware responsibilities.
 The structures representing a TTY device are defined in [include/cake/tty.c](code0/include/cake/tty.c):

 ```C
 struct tty {